kubashh/v8/src/sandbox/README.md

 To use a "sandbox testing" configurations, two steps are required:

 1. V8 needs to be build with `v8_enable_memory_corruption_api = true`.
 This
-   will, when sandbox testing mode is enabled, see below, expose a JavaScript `Sandbox` object through which memory inside the sandbox can be arbitrarily modified.
+   will, when sandbox testing mode is enabled, expose a JavaScript `Sandbox` object through which memory inside the sandbox can be arbitrarily modified.
    This API effectively emulates common exploit primitives that can be constructed from a typical V8 vulnerability.
-2. The sandbox testing mode needs to be enabled at runtime via `--sandbox-fuzzing`.
-This will enable the sandbox crash filter, which will filter out harmless crashes such as access violations inside the sandbox or other, unexploitable crashes.
-As such, it effectively defines what constitutes a sandbox violation bug.
+2. The sandbox testing mode needs to be enabled at runtime, for example via `--sandbox-testing` (or `--sandbox-fuzzing` specifically for fuzz-testing).
+   This will expose the memory corruption API to JavaScript code and enable the sandbox crash filter, which will for example filter out harmless crashes such as access violations inside the sandbox or other unexploitable crashes.
+   As such, it effectively defines what constitutes a sandbox bypass.
 The sandbox crash filter is currently only available on Linux and in d8.

 The following example demonstrates these two parts: